Sentry Policy File Authorization

 - Privileges granted on URIs are recursively applied to all subdirectories.
 That is, privileges only need to be granted on the parent directory.

-When Sentry is enabled, you must use Beeline to execute Hive queries.
-Hive CLI is not supported with Sentry.
+- When Sentry is enabled, you must use Beeline to execute Hive queries.
+Hive CLI is not supported with Sentry and must be disabled as described here.

 - When Sentry is enabled, a user with no privileges on a database will not be allowed to connect to HiveServer2.
 This is because the use <database> command is now executed as part of the connection to HiveServer2, which is why the connection fails.
 See HIVE-4256.